timcu/irc_builder/README.rst

 This package provides a python api for sending commands to a Minetest server over IRC.

-`The source for this package is available here <https://github.com/timcu/ircbuilder>`_.
+`The source for this package is available here <https://github.com/timcu/irc_builder>`_.

 To install

 pip install ircbuilder

-Requires Minetest with ircbuilder mod
+Requires Minetest with irc_builder mod

 On Mac OS X::